 These concentrated grain-enhancing stains are economical; a little goes a long way.
 Reduce them with alcohol or water to give bare wood beautiful fade-resistant color, without hiding the grain.
 They're versatile, too.
 For applying transparent color-tinted coats, ColorTone stains can be mixed directly into virtually any finish: nitrocellulose lacquer, shellac, waterbase finishes, and catalyzed varnishes or lacquers.

 Available in 2-ounce bottles, in the most popular stringed instrument colors.
-SAVE when you order the set of all ten!
+SAVE when you order the set of all 20 colors!

 ColorTone liquid stains are lightfast metal-complex dyes that can be mixed for practically any desired intensity.
 Unlike off-the-shelf hardware store stains, they're formulated for guitar finishing.
 One 2-ounce bottle makes two quarts of stain at normal concentration.
 Because they're liquids, they can be measured precisely for critical color matching—a plus for refinishing and touchup work.
 (See our handy stain mixing cups and pipettes.)